OHDSI/TheBookOfOhdsi/SqlAndR.md

 |                    I10 |   19453451 |
 |                   3180 |   18973883 |

-Here we grouped records in the CONDITION_OCCURRENCE table by values of the condition_source_value field, and counted the number of records in each group.
-We retrieve the condition_source_value and the count, and reverse-order it by the count.
+Here we grouped records in the CONDITION_OCCURRENCE table by values of the CONDITION_SOURCE_VALUE field, and counted the number of records in each group.
+We retrieve the CONDITION_SOURCE_VALUE and the count, and reverse-order it by the count.

 ## Using the vocabulary when querying